-Laida Aguirre is an architectural designer and director of stock-a-studio.
+Xavi Aguirre is an architectural designer and director of stock-a-studio.
 Interested in the circulation of materials and commodities, their research focuses on the way our built environment is affected by the politics of resources, aesthetics and the virtual.
-They are currently an assistant professor of architecture at Taubman College.
+They are currently an Assistant Professor of architecture at MIT.

 Matthew Au is a founder of the Los Angeles based architectural design studio Current Interests.
 Matthew’s academic work is deeply influenced by the history of conceptual art practice as he examines the spaces and tools of production, and the lines of communication that connect the worlds of design and building.
 He holds a Bachelor in Studio Art and Art History from the University of California, San Diego, and a Master of Architecture from Southern California Institute of Architecture.

 Mollie Claypool is Director of Automated Architecture (AUAR) Ltd and Co-Director of Automated Architecture (AUAR) Labs at The Bartlett School of Architecture, UCL.
 Her research is concerned with the cultural (social, political, economic) consequences of increasing automation in architectural production.
 Her approach draws from firsthand experience in architectural practice, as well as expertise in the history, theory, and design of automation in architectural production.